 The Green Healthcare programme is funded by HSE Capital

-The Climate Action & Sustainability Office works with Irish hospitals to Conserve Water, Reduce Healthcare Risk Waste, Reduce Food Waste, and Increase Recycling.
+The Sustainable Infrastructure Office works with Irish hospitals to Conserve Water, Reduce Healthcare Risk Waste, Reduce Food Waste, and Increase Recycling.

 Irish hospitals spend almost €10 million on water each year